Shuffle/Shuffle-docs/docs/configuration.md

 ## Scaling Shuffle
 Orborus can run in Docker-swarm mode, and in early 2023, with Kubernetes.
 This makes the workflow executions A LOT faster, use less resources, making it more scalable both on a single, as well as across multiple servers.
 Since September 2024, this has been open sourced, and can be achieved with changing environment variables in the "Orborus" container for Shuffle.
 [Click here for Kubernetes details](https://github.com/Shuffle/Shuffle/tree/2.0.0/functions/kubernetes#instructions).

+PS: This is only available on the **nightly** version of Shuffle until Shuffle 2.0 is released.

 Let's begin with setting up Docker, Docker Compose, and creating a Docker Swarm network with two manager nodes involves several steps.
 Below is a step-by-step guide to achieve this:

 **Step 1: Install Docker**